sloria/TextBlob/docs/advanced_usage.rst

 New in `0.4.0`.

-It can be tedious to repeatedly pass taggers, NP extractors, sentiment analyzers, and tokenizers to  multiple TextBlobs.
-To keep your code `DRY <https://en.wikipedia.org/wiki/DRY_principle>`_, you can use the ``Blobber`` class to create TextBlobs that share the same taggers, etc.
+It can be tedious to repeatedly pass taggers, NP extractors, sentiment analyzers, classifiers, and tokenizers to  multiple TextBlobs.
+To keep your code `DRY <https://en.wikipedia.org/wiki/DRY_principle>`_, you can use the ``Blobber`` class to create TextBlobs that share the same models.

-First, instantiate a ``Blobber`` with the tagger, NP extractor, sentiment analyzer, and/or tokenizer of your choice.
+First, instantiate a ``Blobber`` with the tagger, NP extractor, sentiment analyzer, classifier, and/or tokenizer of your choice.

 .. doctest::